vantage-sh/docs.vantage.sh/docs/budgets.md

 ## Create Budget Alerts {#create-alerts}

 Budget alerts are automated alerts based on configurable budget thresholds.
 Create a budget alert for any of your existing budgets to notify you when a percentage of a budget is exceeded for a designated period.
-You can configure alerts to notify Vantage users via email, Slack, or Microsoft Teams channels.
+You can configure alerts to notify Vantage users via email, Slack, Microsoft Teams, or Jira.
 Periods can be set before or after a certain number of days into the month (e.g., “10 days from the start of the month”).

 You can create budget alerts for any type of budget—Standard or Hierarchical.
 For Hierarchical Budgets, the costs associated with the child budgets are aggregated at the parent budget level to determine if a budget alert should be set off.

 :::note
-If you want to send alerts to Slack or Microsoft Teams, see the report notifications documentation for information on how to set up a [Slack](/report_notifications#slack) or [Microsoft Teams](/report_notifications#ms-teams) integration with Vantage.
+If you want to send alerts to Slack, Microsoft Teams, or Jira, see the [Slack](/slack), [Microsoft Teams](/microsoft_teams), or [Jira](/jira) integration documentation.
 Once you've set up an integration, follow the steps below to set up a budget alert.
 :::

 1. From the top navigation, click **Financial Planning**.